GuillaumeOj/PurBeurreSubstitute/Readme.md

 The application use the open database provide by the [Open Food Facts](https://world.openfoodfacts.org/).
 This application is made for the project 5 from [OpenClassrooms'](https://openclassrooms.com/fr/projects/157/assignment) Python course.

 # II.
-How to insall?
+How to install?
 [⇧ *Top*](#contents-page)

 Be sure MySQL is installed and works.